seanredmond/Akrophonobolos/README.md

 in _oboloí_, as a Python [Fraction](https://docs.python.org/3/library/fractions.html).
 You can access this directly as the `b` property of the class.
-In many cases, of course, this will be a unit fraction:
+In many cases, of course, this fraction is equivalent to a whole number (with a denominator of 1):

     >>> m = obol.Khremata("100t")
     >>> m.b